Justin-Randall/lochash/README.md

 Another advantage of type templating allows integration with other applications.
 For example, a 3-float coordinate location hash used with UnrealEngine can easily provide a nice helper to convert FVec3 to the triple-float coordinate tuples used by the LocationHash database.

+## Implementation

+The implementation relies heavily on the C++ standard library with modern features.
+Compiler upgrades for optimizations and features come freely.
+The generated code is already well optimized.
+Drop-in standard library replacements fine-tuned for specific applications, such as gaming or AI, should work if they are API compliant.

+There is liberal use of static_assert<> to unsnarl the worst of compiler errors with template instantiation output to direct users away from improper usage (things like mixing types for coordinates, for example).

 ## Performance

 (TODO, need to write a perf test suite)